Abstract State of ClaferMoo Visualizer

 goals -> Goal +

-For example, the visualizer’s state ready
+For example, the visualizer’s state ready would look as

 follows: